kriten-io/kriten-docs/docs/user_guide/webhooks.md

 ## Configure Kriten webhook receiver

 To demonstrate capability of webhook feature, we will be leveraging "hello-kriten" example from https://github.com/kriten-io/kriten-community-toolkit repo.
 This simple python app prints supplied input parameters exposed to it as EXTRA_VARS environmental variable.
 On webhook event, that variable will be populated with json body from sender.
-Task "hello-kriten" has been already configured, see hello-kriten documentation in examples/hello-kriten in above repo.
+First, create a "hello-task" as documented in Getting Started section of User Guide.

 $KRITEN_URL is set to the URL of your Kriten instance.